FlowFuse/website/src/blog/2024/08/opc-ua-to-mqtt-with-node-red.md

 Now, in this section, we will show you how to send the collected data to an MQTT broker:

 1. Drag the mqtt out node onto the canvas.
 2. Double-click on it and configure it with your MQTT broker details.
-For this guide, I am utilizing the [free HiveMQ public broker](https://www.hivemq.com/mqtt/public-mqtt-broker/) which is specially desinged for testing and learning purpose.
+For this guide, I am using the [free HiveMQ public broker](https://www.hivemq.com/mqtt/public-mqtt-broker/), which is specially designed for testing and learning purposes.

 ![Configuring the mqtt out node with broker information](./images/mqtt-out-node-config.png){data-zoomable}
 _Configuring the mqtt out node with broker information_

 3. Set the topic for your data in the MQTT Out node.
-4. Connect the output of the Join node to the input of the mqtt out node.
+4. Connect the output of the Join node to the input of the MQTT out node.
 5. Deploy the flow.
 After deploying, you will see the status "connected" with a green dot at the bottom of each node, indicating that you have successfully connected to your MQTT broker.

 ### Retrieving Data from MQTT Broker